sharonjr/rapid-prototyping-with-streamlit/M2/Lab4/README.md

 - *chunk size*
 - *chunk overlap*

-which are both set to 1800 and 250, respectively.
+which are set to 1800 and 250, respectively.

 ## Creating this Streamlit App in Snowflake
 - **Step 1.** Log in to Snowflake Snowsight